 Coming up with content ideas, not to mention executing those ideas, is an important but tall task for every digital marketer.
 We’re faced with small teams, impossible deadlines, and limited resources.

-User-generated content (UGC) is not only a powerful tool when it comes to easing your workload, but it’s also an effective way to connect with your audience.
+User-generated content (UGC), like customer images, social posts, video, and reviews, is not only a powerful tool when it comes to easing your workload, but it’s also an effective way to connect with your audience.

-Micro holidays are a great way to leverage UGC—and collect more—all while building stronger brand-customer connections.
+Micro holidays are a great way to leverage your existing UGC — and collect more — all while building stronger brand-customer connections.

 What are micro holidays?